 In support of middle and high school teachers and students while school buildings are closed, the Zinn Education Project will host online mini-classes with people’s historians.

-We held our pilot session on March 27 with historian and author Jeanne Theoharis and high school teacher/Rethinking Schools editor Jesse Hagopian.
+We held our initial sessions on March 27 and April 3 with historian and author Jeanne Theoharis and high school teacher/Rethinking Schools editor Jesse Hagopian.
 The theme was “The Rebellious Life of Mrs. Rosa Parks,” based on Theoharis’s book of the same title.

-About 75 teachers, parents, and students participated via Zoom for each of the 60 to 75-minute sessions — about 75 for the first session and 85 for the second.
-We began with a presentation by Theoharis, responding to questions from Hagopian about why it is imporant to learn this history, Parks’s activism before the Montgomery Bus Boycott, and her decades challenging racism in the North after the Boycott.
+Teachers, parents, and students participated via Zoom for each of the 60 to 75-minute sessions — about 75 for the first session and 85 for the second.
+We began with a presentation by Theoharis, responding to questions from Hagopian about why it is important to learn this history, Parks’s activism before the Montgomery Bus Boycott, and her decades challenging racism in the North after the Boycott.

-Midway through the session, we had participants get into small groups via Zoom breakout rooms for about 10 minutes to discuss insights and post questions.
+Midway through the sessions, we had participants get into small groups via Zoom breakout rooms for about 10 minutes to discuss insights and post questions.
 The breakout groups with teachers launched into conversations about how to bring this history to the classroom.
 One teacher added, “I didn’t know you could create small groups with Zoom, this will help me with my online teaching.”
 Another added, “Everything worked very well.
 First time I have been put in a small group as part of a Zoom online conference call and it worked perfectly.
 Beats just sitting and listening for an hour.”

 Participants were enthusiastic about the chance to connect and learn in this time of social isolation.
 Here are a few comments from the closing evaluation about what they learned: